Seminars & Events

 New this year, we’re thrilled to share MƒA Thursday Thinks, a monthly speaker series held (typically) on the first Thursday of each month.
 Thursday Thinks feature thought-provoking talks from STEM experts – including scientists, mathematicians, authors, journalists and educators – that are open to MƒA teachers, their colleagues, and their guests.

-- MƒA teachers should please register on the Small-World Network, other guests should please register here.
+- MƒA teachers should please register on the Small-World Network.

-- MƒA teachers should please register on the Small-World Network, other guests will be able to register in mid-April.
+- MƒA teachers should please register on the Small-World Network.
+Registration for the general public will open in early October.